Esri/geotrigger-go/README.md

     // contains filtered or unexported fields
 }
 ```
-The client manages credentials for an ArcGIS Application or Device based on what you pass in to the
+Client manages credentials for an ArcGIS Application or Device based on what
-provided constructors.
+you pass in to the provided constructors.

-Make API requests with the "Request" method.
-Get info about the current session with the
-"Info" method.

-This is the type you should use directly for interacting with the Geotrigger API.